 20 Jan Are Your Clients Still Running Windows 7?
-Know the Risks!
+Know the Risks

 As we settle into the new year, we continue to watch users’ slowly distance themselves from Windows 7.
 In January 2020, Microsoft announced the end-of-life (EOL) for one of the world’s most popular operating systems.
 Yet, despite security warnings and application incompatibility notices, many organizations are still running the defunct operating system (OS) into another year.

-According to third-party statistics, the number of corporate computers that continue to run Windows 7 puts the version in second place as the most-used desktop OS, with more than 20 percent of the market share.1 But even those machines of recent antiquity pose substantial risks.
+According to third-party statistics, the number of corporate computers that continue to run Windows 7 puts the version in second place as the most-used desktop OS, with more than 20 percent of the market share.1 But those many machines of recent antiquity pose substantial risks.

-Cybercriminals constantly ferret out vulnerable security holes in business networks – it’s one of the easiest ways to gain entry.
+Cybercriminals constantly ferret out vulnerable security holes in business networks–it’s one of the easiest ways to gain entry.
 The massive WannaCry attack in 2017 looms large as an example of the devastating potential of unpatched security holes.
 At the time, the U.S. National Security Administration (NSA) identified a security weakness in Windows that was instrumental in network communications.
-Rather than alerting Microsoft – who could have then created a security patch – the NSA built a tool that exploited the vulnerability.
+Rather than alerting Microsoft–who could have then created a security patch–the NSA built a tool that exploited the vulnerability.
 Ambitious bad actors then stole the tool to attack systems across the globe.
-The incident hit 200,000 devices with 98 percent of those infected running Windows 7.
+The incident hit 200,000 devices, with 98 percent of those infected running Windows 7.

 Without Microsoft support and security patches, all Windows 7 systems are defenseless against aggressive hackers looking for the next easy opportunity.
-After all, hackers reportedly strike every 39 seconds.2 And at an average price tag of $3.86 million,3 a breach can quickly put a small company out of business.
+After all, hackers reportedly strike every 39 seconds.2 And with an average price tag of $3.86 million,3 a breach can quickly put a small company out of business.
 Additionally, ransomware such as WannaCry, that can remotely run malicious code or malware, could instigate a ravaging global incident.

 Unsupported systems pose greater risks than just exposure to data breaches.
 Lack of regular updates can cripple device functionality and performance.
-Sluggish networks, bugs and frequent crashes hinder productivity and ultimately, profit.
+Sluggish networks, bugs, and frequent crashes hinder productivity and, ultimately, profit.

 The longer businesses run Windows 7 devices, the more time cybercriminals have to find and exploit vulnerabilities.
 The risk isn’t worth the gamble, and the threat isn’t just financial.
 A data breach can spur diminished productivity, reputation damage, and loss of customers and their trust – things cyber insurance can’t replace.